BrenMun/uts-snc-and-robotics-fetchbot/README.md

 ### E STOP

 We utilised app functions uiwait and uiresume to configure our estop and resume buttons.
-These work by blocking matlab and simulink program execution and simulink models, this worked as all our calculations are done matlab, including our ros integration
+These work by blocking matlab and simulink program execution and simulink models, this worked as all our calculations are done matlab, including our ros integration.

 ![img](https://lh4.googleusercontent.com/SzYnTQEeSk-YCetZgGCmyUnAGYRKOSmLf1OHDHQPveFqGERMT75UettML-UfR4b14R8DvnyiHxR5W4wWmzrnowIdQJ8ocvrKPNShFzoOeq70Qa-mb6ltInw-RVxfG9KFsE9CyYFcvhr0M6vY7JlE2w)